alexis-golart24/10k-Climate-Scraping/README.md

 ### Data:
 - Edgar_API_Links.xlsx: original 100 Edgar links
 - Edgar_API_Links(100+).xlsx: Currently being updated, expanded database to use
-- Processed_Edgar_API_Links.xlsx: Extracted data from Edgar API Links, sorted by division and year in steps C. and D.
+- Processed_Edgar_API_Links.xlsx: Extracted data from Edgar API Links, sorted by division and year in steps 1. and 2.
 - SIC_Codes.xlsx: Sorts companies on using SIC groupings (broad and narrow sorting but we use the broad “SIC Sorted Divisions” Sheet of the excel
 - Final_Grouped_Companies.xlsx: Final averaged/sorted data that’s used in visualizations code